eyhl/mlops_ex/README.md

 # mlops_ex
-exercises for moles course at Dtu
+exercises for mlops course at Dtu